harshnisar/ml-india/_posts/2016-04-22-ml-india-interview-prof-mausam.md

 **Mausam:** I did my undergraduate studies in Computer Science from IIT-Delhi but we did not have any ML teacher at the time.
 I had a course on AI but I had not taken it.
-During the first quarter of my graduate studies I took my course on AI, but I didn't know what to expect from it.
+During the first quarter of my graduate studies I took my first course on AI, but I didn't know what to expect from it.
 As part of our coursework, teams had to create bots which would compete with each other in the game of Chess.
 Our bot faced a Chinese team in the finals and we won!
 The Chinese team later found out that their code had a small bug and asked for a rematch.
 We had a rematch and we won again!
 In hindsight, one thing that really hooked me onto AI was that I found its balance between theory and practice really engaging.

 During my undergraduate studies in IIT-D, I noticed that our department had a really strong research agenda in theoretical computer science and though I enjoyed it thoroughly, I was not quite satisfied pursuing core theoretical research.
 On the other hand, systems and networks research had many visible applications in everyday life, but I wasn’t sure about that as my research area either.
 I guess I had sort of an open mind when it came to choosing a specialization and pleasantly found out that AI and ML attracted me the most.
 My advice to students is the same - keep an open mind and explore as many concepts as possible during your undergrad.
 It would help make an informed choice in grad school.